emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 TEXTDECODER
 ===========

-If enabled, use the JavaScript TextDecoder API for string marshalling.
-Enabled by default, set this to 0 to disable.
+The default value or 1 means the generated code will use TextDecoder if available and fall back to custom decoder code when not available.
 If set to 2, we assume TextDecoder is present and usable, and do not emit any JS code to fall back if it is missing.
+Setting this zero to avoid even conditional usage of TextDecoder is no longer supported.
 Note: In -Oz builds, the default value of TEXTDECODER is set to 2, to save on code size (except when AUDIO_WORKLET is specified, or when `shell` is part of ENVIRONMENT since TextDecoder is not available in those environments).